 c.
 When taking the flags down, raise the U.S. flag to full-staff; raise the other flags to full- staff and then down; finally, l ower the U.S. flag.
 At no time will any other flag be flown higher than the U.S. flag.

 a.
 This directive is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This directive applies to the Jet Propulsion Laboratory and other contractors only to the extent specified or referenced in the appropriate contracts.
+This directive applies to the Jet Propulsion Laboratory (a Federally Funded Research and Development Center), and other contractors only to the extent specified or referenced in the appropriate contracts.

 b.
 Nothing in this directive shall be considered to limit the authorities of the Office of the Inspector General under the Inspector General Act of 1978, as amended.This Directive applies to NASA Headquarters and NASA Centers, including Component Facilities, NASA contractors and grant recipients, and the Jet Propulsion Laboratory to the extent specified in a contract, grant, Memorandum of Understanding or Memorandum of Agreement.